jlittle22/ls/README.md

 ```
 path to target: path to a directory.
 Defaults to current working directory.

-flags: only currently availabe option is '-R'.
+flags: only currently available option is '-R'.